 The NHS recommends at least 150 minutes a week - about 30 minutes a day for 5 days a week - of moderate-intensity exercise to help lower cholesterol.
 Cholesterol lowering exercise includes walking, swimming and cycling – or any exercise that leaves you slightly out of breath.

 Exercise is just one lifestyle factor to help manage blood cholesterol, a healthy diet is also important.

 Seek medical advice before starting a new exercise programme.

 How exercise lowers cholesterol

 Researchers believe there are several mechanisms involved.
-First, exercise stimulates enzymes that help move LDL from the blood (and blood-vessel walls) to the liver.
+First, exercise stimulates enzymes that help move LDL from the blood to the liver.
 From there, the cholesterol is converted into bile (for digestion) or excreted.
 So the more you exercise, the more LDL your body expels.

 Second, exercise increases the size of the protein particles that carry cholesterol through the blood.
-(The combination of protein particles and cholesterol are called "lipoproteins;" it's the LDLs that have been linked to heart disease).
+(The combination of protein particles and cholesterol are called "lipoproteins".
+It's the LDLs – low density lipoproteins - that have been linked to heart disease).
 Some of those particles are small and dense; some are big and fluffy.
 The small, dense particles are more dangerous than the big, fluffy ones because the smaller ones can squeeze into the linings of the heart and blood vessels and set up shop there.
 But now it appears that exercise increases the size of the protein particles that carry both good and bad lipoproteins.